zacchaeuschok/invoker/README.md

 # You can check the System.out.println() for sidecars this way
 # Remove the -c flag to just see the main container
 kubectl logs pod/executor -c ${CONTAINER}
+# To check if the input sidecar is setup correctly and the kafka broker is reachable.
+kubectl logs pod/executor -c input-sidecar
+# If everything is setup correctly main container logs should say Connection Established
 ```

 Afterwards, you should see output in your consumer after writing messages in the producer.
-Note: When restarting consumer, consumer group rebalancing may take a bit, best to check via the balancing messages shown by the broker.
+Note: When restarting consumer, consumer group rebalancing may take a second, best to check via the balancing messages shown by the broker.